iwate/caramel.js/Readme.md

 </html>
 ```

-## How to use Caramel in JavaScript?
+## How to use Caramel in JavaScript

 If you want use Caramel in JavaScript, you use Caramel.Class function.